jhartley1412/Swimming_RecTeamApp/UX_persona_research.md

 Notes on App functions/feature;
-    - users can set a Line up to "Default Line up," so they don't have to manally add to roster each time
+    - users can set a Line up to "Default Line up," so they don't have to manually add to roster each time